 (M) The department of rehabilitation and correction may expend funds in the offender financial responsibility fund for goods and services of the same type as those for which offenders are assessed.
-The money collected as supervision fees shall be used strictly for goods and services related to the supervision of offenders.
+The money collected as supervision fees shall be used strictly for goods and services related to the supervision or rehabilitative needs of offenders.

 (N) The division of parole and community services shall monitor the collection of supervision fees and annually report the following information: